 ⚠ FDA Action You Need to Know About Before Buying Any GLP-1 Injection

 This does not mean all compounded GLP-1 is illegal or unsafe — it means that the low barrier to entry in the GLP-1 telehealth market has attracted operators who are not following the rules.
-Licensed 503A sterile compounding pharmacies operating under state board oversight (like VialsRX, TX #35264) and telehealth platforms that work with them remain a legitimate pathway.
+Licensed 503A sterile compounding pharmacies operating under state board oversight (like VialsRX, TX #35264) and telehealth platforms that work with them and disclose their sourcing honestly remain a legitimate pathway.
 The regulatory situation continues to evolve — verifying that your specific provider and pharmacy are currently operating in compliance with applicable law is a non-negotiable step before enrolling.

 The FDA's BeSafeRx program and the NABP's .pharmacy verification tools are both free, publicly accessible verification resources.
 Use them.